Co-Bot Robotic Arm (COBRA) Range

 DOD

-The Department of Defense, specifically the U.S. Air Force, is seeking innovative solutions through the SBIR program for the development of robust conformal RF sensors designed to withstand the extreme conditions of hypersonic flight.
-The objective is to create advanced RF sensors utilizing high-temperature materials and additive manufacturing techniques that can be integrated directly onto the outer surfaces of hypersonic vehicles, thereby minimizing size, weight, power, and cost while ensuring high performance in adverse conditions.
-This initiative is critical for enhancing the capabilities of high-speed platforms, as it addresses the conflicting requirements of mechanical and thermal survivability against effective RF functionality.
-Proposals are due by May 21, 2025, with further details available through the provided source link, and interested parties are encouraged to review the DoD BAA and AFRL instructions for eligibility and requirements.
+The Department of Defense, specifically the U.S. Air Force, is seeking innovative solutions for the development of robust conformal RF sensors as part of its Small Business Innovation Research (SBIR) program.
+The objective is to design and demonstrate advanced RF sensors that can withstand the extreme conditions of hypersonic flight, utilizing high-temperature materials and additive manufacturing techniques to optimize performance while minimizing size, weight, power, and cost.
+These sensors are critical for enhancing the capabilities of high-speed platforms, addressing the challenges posed by conflicting mechanical and thermal requirements.
+Interested parties must submit their Direct-to-Phase II proposals by June 25, 2025, with further details available through the provided links to the solicitation documents.